Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 There are a lot of parameters here, and all of them are required.
-Login and password don't need an explanation. *deviceId* and *installationUUID* are needed because server has to generate an AES key derived from them.
+Login and password don't need an explanation. *deviceId* and *installationUUID* are needed because server has to generate an AES key from them.
 *applicationName* is required for the reason I'll explain later, and the others are required for no apparent reason.
 The server responds to this request with the following response: